adaltas/node-nikita-docs/src/md/usages/control_flow.md

 });
 ```

 Note, the function `end` may receive condition options.
-For example, the callback function from the previous exemple could be rewritten as:
+For example, the callback function from the previous example could be rewritten as:

 ```js
 function(err, status, stdout){